Model metadata and fallback review

 Start with the request shape your product uses most: chat completions, embeddings, or images.

-Record the default GPT-5.5 or Codex-style model value from your delivered setup files, fallback plan, and whether the policy should optimize for quality, speed, or cost.
+Record the exact model value from the setup email and authenticated GET /v1/models, the fallback plan, and whether the policy should optimize for quality, speed, or cost.

 Call the delivered OpenAI-compatible base URL with an explicit model value, then review token usage, 4-connection pressure, and rate-limit behavior.